 \section{Abstract}

-{\bf Searches for anomalies are the main motivation for the LHC and define key analysis steps, including triggers.
-We discuss how LHC anomalies can be defined through probability density estimates, evaluated in a physics space or in an appropriate neural network latent space.
+{\bf Searches for anomalies are a significant motivation for the LHC and help define key analysis steps, including triggers.
+We discuss specific examples how LHC anomalies can be defined through probability density estimates, evaluated in a physics space or in an appropriate neural network latent space, and discuss the model-dependence in choosing an appropriate data parameterisation.
 We illustrate this for classical k-means clustering, a Dirichlet variational autoencoder, and invertible neural networks.
 For two especially challenging scenarios of jets from a dark sector we evaluate the strengths and limitations of each method.}

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}